 Duo's Endpoints analysis shows at a glance the security status of operating systems, browsers, and plugins used when connecting to your Duo protected applications and services.

 In Duo, Endpoints are both the laptops, desktops, tablets, mobile phones, and other devices where your end users access Duo protected applications and services, as well as 2FA Devices, which are the enrolled phones and other mobile devices where users approve Duo authentication requests.
-You can now see information about the security status of your endpoints accessing your applications and approving application access from the top-level Endpoints tab in the Duo Admin Panel.
+Duo Beyond and Access plan customers see information about the security status of your endpoints accessing your applications and approving application access from the top-level Endpoints tab in the Duo Admin Panel.

 Duo gathers mobile device and computer operating system platform and versions, browser types and versions, and Java and Flash plugin versions if detected in the browser.
-Duo Beyond customers can also determine whether a device is managed or BYOD with the Trusted Endpoints feature.
+Duo Beyond customers can also determine the management status of an endpoint with the Trusted Endpoints feature and deny access to individual managed endpoints from that endpoint's details page.

 Information for a given endpoint is purged after 30 days of inactivity.

-You can filter the Endpoints list by operating system and version, browser type and version, and installed plugins.
-For example, checking the boxes next to "Windows ", "8.1", "Firefox", and "Java" on the left side of the Devices page then displays all PCs running Windows 8.1 that accessed your application using Firefox with the Java plugin enabled.
+You can filter the Endpoints list by operating system and version, browser type and version, installed plugins, Trusted Endpoint status, and Trusted Endpoint certificate expiration.
+For example, checking the boxes next to "Windows ", "10", "Firefox", and "Java" on the left side of the Devices page then displays all PCs running Windows 10 that accessed your application using Firefox with the Java plugin enabled.
 Checking the Out of date filter option for browsers or plugins shows you all browsers and plugins not at the latest generally available version.

 Clicking on an endpoint's operating system takes you to that endpoint's details page.
-You can view which users have authenticated to Duo using that endpoint, as well as the operating system, browser, plugin, and trusted endpoint information.
+You can view which users have authenticated to Duo using that endpoint, as well as the operating system, browser, plugin, trusted endpoint, and device health information.

 When the endpoint browsers and plugins are up to date, the various details are green.
 Information shown in red indicates a less secure status.